-We help clients assess the landscape in Europe, Asia, North America, Australia, Latin America, and the Middle East concerning forced localization requirements for communications networks and “cloud” storage; privacy, data protection, and information security; law enforcement assistance, data retention, and lawful interception; and telecommunications and Internet regulation.
+We also advise clients on privacy and data regulations in Europe, Asia, North America, Australia, Latin America, and the Middle East and work closely with local counsel in those regions to deliver full-service counseling.
+Our expertise includes advising on cross-border data transfers, forced localization requirements for communications networks and “cloud” storage; law enforcement assistance, data retention, and lawful interception; and telecommunications and internet regulation.
+We advise clients on the EU General Data Protection Regulation (GDPR), conducting internal audits and helping to bring practices into compliance, including implementing best practices for data retention, revising privacy policies, and managing vendor agreements.
+We assist clients in navigating cross-border data transfers from the EU, including implementing standard contractual clauses and other approaches in light of the Schrems II decision.
 We navigate ambiguous international requirements and help find workable solutions to sometimes conflicting requirements.
-We advise clients on the EU General Data Protection Regulation (GDPR), conducting internal audits and helping to bring practices into compliance, including implementing best practices for data retention, revising privacy policies, and managing vendor agreements.
-We also assist clients in navigating the Privacy Shield certification process to allow for the transfer of personal data from the EU.

-- Developing and implementing privacy and security policies consistent with applicable law and business objectives.
+- Developing and implementing privacy and security policies in accord with applicable law and business objectives.

 - Conducting compliance and due diligence investigations for acquisitions and investments.